Carthage/Carthage/README.md

 ## Differences between Carthage and CocoaPods

+[CocoaPods](http://cocoapods.org/) is a long-standing dependency manager for Cocoa.
+So why was Carthage created?

+Firstly, CocoaPods (by default) automatically creates and updates an Xcode workspace for your application and all dependencies.
+Carthage builds framework binaries using `xcodebuild`, but leaves the responsibility of integrating them up to the user.
+CocoaPods’ approach is easier to use, while Carthage’s is flexible and unintrusive.

-[CocoaPods](http://cocoapods.org/) is a long-standing dependency manager for Cocoa, the goal for which is described in its [README](https://github.com/CocoaPods/CocoaPods/blob/1703a3464674baecf54bd7e766f4b37ed8fc43f7/README.md) as follows:
+The goal of CocoaPods is listed in its [README](https://github.com/CocoaPods/CocoaPods/blob/1703a3464674baecf54bd7e766f4b37ed8fc43f7/README.md) as follows:

 > … to improve discoverability of, and engagement in, third party open-source libraries, by creating a more centralized ecosystem.

 By contrast, Carthage has been created as a _decentralized_ dependency manager.
 There is no central list of projects, which reduces maintenance work and avoids any central point of failure.
 However, project discovery is more difficult—users must resort to GitHub’s [Trending](https://github.com/trending?l=swift) pages or similar.

-CocoaPods (by default) automatically creates and updates an Xcode workspace for your application and all dependencies.
-Carthage builds framework binaries, but leaves the responsibility of integrating them up to the user.
-CocoaPods’ approach is easier to use, while Carthage’s is flexible and unintrusive.

 CocoaPods projects must also have what’s known as a [podspec](http://guides.cocoapods.org/syntax/podspec.html) file, which includes metadata about the project and specifies how it should be built.
 Because Carthage uses `xcodebuild` to build dependencies, instead of integrating them into a single workspace, it doesn’t have a similar specification file.